 These Seven Kinds of Love and the Metaphysics of Eros will Change your Attitude to Life

 LOVE (EROS), like the god PAN, is a principle (a god), as in the old philosophies and cosmogony of the Greeks, Phoenicians, and Indians.
 Eros therefore does not merely apply to an intense Erotic Love, but is an exulted Divine Ideal, that can be a frightening and dangerous POWER.
 It is considered to be a quickening FIRE, or psychic force that burns out quick, but Socrates referred to Eros as a beautiful idealistic form of love existing in the spiritually mature.
 Is it not uncommon to meet a person today who merely defines love as a result of neuro-chemical reactions, while deriding the idea of “abstract love?”
 This derives from a metaphysical view, and creationist stories, yet also from life experience — from long lasting friendships to long lasting relationships and long-lived lives.
-Love is in one theosophical sense of occult metaphysics, the aspect of opposing forces, but one law, regarding cosmic magnetism, cosmic electricity, and motion.
+Love is in this metaphysics, a cosmic and primordial force.
 In the cosmogony of the Greeks, it is depicted as a PRIMORDIAL GOD, and socially, there were several types of love with the Ancient Greeks:

 Éros (personification of procreative principle),